openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Implementation History
 TBD

+### Drawbacks

 ## Alternatives

-### hostPath
+Before deciding the _no-config_ sidecar container as described above, several alternatives have been investigated.
+They are being enumerated below.

-Utilising `hostPath` volumes as a storage solution for the backups.
+The storage solution to use would have the following characteristics
+- Backups should be taken on a round-robin fashion on each master node to avoid overwhelming a specific etcd member more than others.
+- Spreading the backups among all etcd cluster members provide guarantees for disaster recovery in case of losing two members at the same time.
+- One fits all storage solution, to be used across all Openshift variants including Bare metal and Single Node Openshift.

+Below is each storage solution, with its pros and cons.

+### Dynamic provisioning using CSI

+As Openshift cluster that are based on cloud infrastructure offers dynamic storage provisioning capabilities based on CSI, allocating persistent storage for the etcd backups is trivial.

+Depending on the storage capabilities offered by the cloud provider, the allocated persistent volume could be attached to any of the master nodes and the backups can be used by any etcd member on any of the master nodes for restoration.

+* Pros
+  - Utilising CSI storage is ideal as it is well tested and allocating storage required defining a `PVC` manifest only.
+  - Some storage solutions based on CSI allows a `PV` to be attached to multiple nodes.
+This is ideal for both taking backup and restoration from various master nodes, in case one of the nodes is unreachable.
+  - It allows recovery even on disaster scenarios, where no master node is accessible, since the storage is allocated on the provider side.
+* Cons
+  - CSI is not an option for OCP `BM` or `SNO`.
+  - Some cloud providers allocate storage to be accessible only within the same availability zone.
+Since Openshift cluster allocate each master node on a different zone for high availability purposes, the backup will not be accessible if the master node where the backup was taken is no longer accessible.

+### Local Storage

+Relying on local storage works for all Openshift variants (i.e. cloud based, SNO and BM).
+There are three possible approaches using local storage, each is detailed below.

+#### Local Storage Operator

+Utilising `local storage operator` is a proper solution for all Openshift variants.
+However, installing a whole operator is too much overhead.

+#### Local volumes

+A `localVolume` mounts a path from the node's file system tree or a separate disk as a volume into a Pod.

+Utilising a `local StorageClass` with no provisioner, guarantees a behaviour similar to dynamic provisioning.
+Upon creating a `PVC` with the `local StorageClass`, a `PV` will be allocated using `localVolume` and bound to the `PVC`.
+Since the `PV` is actually a path on the node's file system, the etcd backup will be always available regardless of the Pod's status, as long as the node itself is still accessible. using `localVolume` and the node affinity within the `PV` manifest forces the backup pod to be scheduled on a specific node, where the volume is attached.
+Had the Pod been replaced, the new Pod is guaranteed to be scheduled on the same node, where the backup exists.
+This deterministic scheduling behaviour is a property of `localVolume`, which is not the case with `hostPath` volumes.
+`localVolume` is handled by the PV controller and the scheduler in different manner, in fact it was created to resolve issues with `hostPath`

+* Pros
+  - It supports all Openshift variants, including `SNO` and `BM`.
+  - The Backup Pod will be scheduled always to this master node where the backup data exists.
+  - Using a separate disk for backups (e.g. SSD) is possible, since local volume allows mounting it into a Pod.
+  - Having the deterministic Pod scheduling is vital, since the restoration needs the recent backup in place to work.
+* Cons
+  - If the master node where the `PV` is mounted became unhealthy/unavailable/unreachable, then the backups are no longer accessible, also taking new backups is no longer possible.

+#### Host Path volumes

-`hostPath` mounts a path from the node's file system as a volume into the pod.
+A `hostPath` volume mounts a path from the node's file system as a volume into a Pod.

+* Pros
-It supports all OCP variants, including `SNO` and `BM`.
+  - It supports all Openshift variants, including `SNO` and `BM`.

-However, I am strongly against using it for the following reasons
+* Cons
   - `hostPath` could have security impact as it exposes the node's filesystem.
   - No scheduling guarantees for the pod using `hostpath` as is the case with `localVolume`.
 The pod could be scheduled on a different node from where the hostPath volume exist.
-      - On the other hand, using `localVolume` and the node affinity within the PV manifest forces the backup pod to be scheduled on a specific node, where the volume is attached.
-      - `localVolume` allows using a separate disk as PV, unlike `hostPath` which mounts a folder from the node's FS.
-      - `localVolume` is handled by the PV controller and the scheduler in different manner, in fact it was created to resolve issues with `hostPath`

-### Side Car container
- - Another approach is to use a sidecar container within each etcd pod.
-This sidecar container can create the backup and save it to a backup.

- - This approach although trivial, is easier to maintain, specially to push backups to remote storage.
+### Hybrid approach

+A hybrid solution is possible, in which dynamic provisioning is being used in cloud based Openshift, while utilising local storage for BM and SNO.
+Relying on `infrastructure` resource type, we can create the storage programmatically according to the underlying infrastructure and Openshift variant.

+### StatefulSet approach

+A `StatefulSet` could be deployed among all master nodes, where each backup pod has its own `PV`.
+This approach has the pros of spreading the backups among all master nodes.
+The complexity come from the fact that the backups are being triggered by a `CronJob` which spawn a `Job` to take the actual backup, by deploying a Pod.
+Since StatefulSet manages its own Pods, it is not possible to schedule backups by a `CronJob`.
+However, it is possible to generate event by the `CronJob` which is being watched by the StatefulSet.
+Then the backups are being taken and controlled mainly by it.

 ## Infrastructure Needed
 TBD